gemmarepiso/page/index.md

-I am a Ph.D. candidate at the UCLA Spanish and Portuguese Department, who is working on the phonetics and phonology of Spanish heritage speakers.
-I am advised by Ji Young Kim and Victoria Mateu.
-My current projects involve child heritage speakers' production of apico-alveolar trills, resyllabified consonants, and adult heritage speakers' production of rhotics, voiced palatal obstruents and high rising terminals ('uptalk').
+I am a Ph.D. candidate at the UCLA Spanish and Portuguese Department.
+I work on the phonetics and phonology of Spanish heritage speakers.
+I am advised by Ji Young Kim and Victoria Mateu, and my current projects involve child heritage speakers' production of apico-alveolar trills, resyllabified consonants, and adult heritage speakers' production of rhotics, voiced palatal obstruents and high rising terminals ('uptalk').

 Check out my teaching [site](./teaching.md).
 I have taught introductory courses to linguistics, Spanish courses for heritage speakers, L2 Catalan courses, and I have designed hybrid classes for L2 Catalan learners (with the support of an UCOP ILTI grant).